 Setting up the Central Server¶

 In this step, we configure the central server.
-We assume it accepts messages only via TLS protected plain tcp based syslog from those peers that are explicitely permitted to send to it.
+We assume it accepts messages only via TLS protected plain tcp based syslog from those peers that are explicitly permitted to send to it.
 The picture below show our configuration.
 This step configures the server central.example.net.

-*Important: Keep in mind that the order of configuration directives is very important in rsyslog.
+Important: Keep in mind that the order of configuration directives is very important in rsyslog.
 As such, the samples given below do only work if the given order is preserved.
 Re-ordering the directives can break configurations and has broken them in practice.
 If you intend to re-order them, please be sure that you fully understand how the configuration language works and, most importantly, which statements form a block together.
-Please also note that we understand the the current configuration file format is ugly.
+Please also note that we understand the current configuration file format is ugly.
 However, there has been more important work in the way of enhancing it.
 If you would like to contribute some time to improve the config file language, please let us know.
-Any help is appreciated (be it doc or coding work!).*
+Any help is appreciated (be it doc or coding work!).

 Steps to do: